 If you have an emergency fund for unexpected expenses, you might consider using it to pay for dental costs.
 By tapping your savings, you may avoid taking on high-interest debt.

-A personal loan offers funds for a wide array of uses, whether they are for planned or unexpected costs.
-In fact, 87% of surveyed customers told us their Discover® personal loan was simpler than their other financial options.* You may also save money on interest compared with other types of loans.
+A personal loan offers funds for a wide array of uses, including dental, whether for planned or unexpected costs.
+In fact, 84% of surveyed customers told us their Discover® personal loan was simpler than their other financial options.* You may also save money on interest compared with other types of loans.

 In addition, personal loans offer flexible repayment terms, a fixed interest rate, and one set regular monthly payment.
-With a Discover personal loan, for example, there are flexible repayment terms for all loan amounts—36, 48, 60, 72, and 84 months.
-Also, there are no fees of any kind as long as you pay on time.
+With a Discover personal loan, for example, there are flexible repayment terms for all loan amounts — 36, 48, 60, 72, and 84 months.
+Also, there are no fees of any kind.

 What are some ways to lower dental costs?